 I have taught classes on food storage for various groups and have realized that there are some misunderstandings regarding how to use oxygen absorbers safely.

-So, I want to be certain that those who choose to follow and trust me have the information they need to use oxygen absorbers in a way that will safely preserve their food.
+So, I want to be certain that those who choose to follow and trust me to have the information they need.
+The last thing I want is for my readers to use oxygen absorbers in a way that won’t safely preserve their food.

-1 – What are oxygen absorbers?
+1. What are oxygen absorbers?

 Oxygen absorbers are harmless little packages of iron powder.
 They are non-toxic and BPA-free.

 They are also used to remove oxygen from the air (which is 21% oxygen, with the rest being mostly nitrogen) when packaging dry foods.

 So, when you put an oxygen absorber in an airtight container, the oxygen in that container “sticks” to the iron in the oxygen absorber.
 This leaves only nitrogen in the air (which doesn’t affect your food).
 Check out our article about food storage comparison to help you decide next time.

 First of all, an important part of knowing how to use oxygen absorbers safely is knowing why they are used at.